 “Why is the app slow?” is the perf question that gets the worst answers.
-A good perf-regression prompt names the metric (p50 / p99 / TTFB / LCP), the diff window, and forbids speculation — only file:line evidence and benchmarks.
+A good perf-regression prompt names the metric (p50 / p99 / TTFB / LCP), the diff window, and forbids speculation — it asks for file:line evidence and benchmark numbers, nothing else.

 Who this is for

-On-call engineers debugging a perf alert, leads chasing a slow PR, indie devs trying to pass Core Web Vitals before launch.
+On-call engineers triaging a perf alert, leads chasing a slow PR, and indie devs trying to pass Core Web Vitals before launch.
+If you have a number that got worse and a diff that might explain it, these prompts turn that into a ranked hypothesis list instead of a guessing session.

 When not to use these prompts